 Once the file is imported from a graphics software, the outline is marked for vector engraving.
 The laser traces the image vector by vector and engraves it on the material.
 The axles move slowly but simultaneously to achieve a smooth engraving.

 Vector engraving works the same as laser cutting except for the power settings.
 If you use a low power setting, you will get an engraved image but if you use a high-power setting, you will get a laser cut.

 Vector engraving is perfect for flat materials and since it engraves in a continuous manner, the vector engraving is less time consuming than raster engraving.

 When it comes to appearance, vector engraving looks much finer than raster engraving because raster engraving is just one line thick.
 Vector engraving is used where finer details are required which is not possible with raster engraving.
 Vector engraving is therefore perfect for small items like jewelry and other decorative items.

 Raster engraving, on the other hand, works perfectly for art-works that come with bolder appearance.
 The raster engraved artworks look more like 3D objects as the engraved areas are crafted on materials like wood.

-Raster or vector – which one should you use?
+Is Raster or vector better – which one should you use?